 Tile Layout and Pattern

-Dry-laying the tile before you apply thin-set mortar isn't optional if you care about how it looks.
-We arrange the pattern to avoid slivers at edges, keep grout lines even, and account for electrical outlets or transitions to the stovetop.
-A 3x6 subway tile layout looks simple but requires planning so cuts line up at the corners.
+Before you apply thin-set mortar, dry-lay the tile first.
+This avoids slivers at edges, keeps grout lines straight, and accounts for outlets or the stovetop.
+A 3x6 subway layout looks simple until you realize how the cuts need to line up at corners.

 Adhesive and Grout

-Grout joint consistency and sealing finish the job properly, not as an afterthought.
-We apply grout in 24 hours after thin-set cures, then seal grout lines within a week.
-The cheap stuff from the discount bin doesn't hold up.
-We use epoxy or urethane-based sealers that actually resist the kitchen environment.
+Grout gets applied 24 hours after thin-set cures.
+Sealing happens within a week.
+Cheap grout from the bin lasts about 18 months.
+We use epoxy or urethane sealers that actually resist the kitchen environment.

 Common Backsplash Mistakes We See

-Incomplete prep work is number one.
+Incomplete prep is mistake number one.
 Wall isn't flat?
 Tile goes down anyway.
-Grease is still on the surface?
-Thin-set sticks to grease, not to drywall.
-Tiles start popping within months.
+Grease still there?
+Thin-set bonds to grease, not drywall.
+Tiles pop within months.

-Uneven grout lines are number three.
-A kitchen backsplash lives at eye level.
-Sloppy grout work is visible from six feet away.
+Uneven grout lines are third.
+A backsplash sits at eye level.
+Sloppy grout shows from six feet away.
 Spacers help, but experience matters more.

 How Long Does a Backsplash Installation Take?

-On a standard 40-50 square foot kitchen backsplash with subway or small-format tile and no major surprises, plan on two to three days.
-Day one is prep and dry-lay.
-Day two is thin-set and tile installation.
+A standard 40-50 square foot kitchen with subway or small-format tile takes two to three days.
+Day one covers prep and dry-lay.
+Day two is thin-set and tile.
 Day three is grouting and cleanup.
-If you're switching out the backsplash on a rental between tenants, this fits the window.
+For rentals between tenants, this fits the window.

-Larger kitchens, intricate tile patterns, or custom cuts for appliances add time.
-We give you a real estimate before we start, not an optimistic one.
+Larger kitchens, intricate patterns, or custom cuts take longer.
+We give real estimates before starting, not optimistic ones.

 How The Toolbox Pro Can Help

-We've been doing this for 15+ years in the East Valley.
-We know which tile suppliers in Tempe carry what, which grout colors hide grime, and how to handle the quirky layouts in older homes.
-We show up with a truck that has what we need, finish when we say we will, and leave your kitchen cleaner than when we started.
+Fifteen-plus years in the East Valley means we know which local tile suppliers stock what, which grout colors hide grime, and how to handle quirky layouts in older homes.
+We show up with a truck full of what we need, finish when promised, and leave your kitchen cleaner than we found it.

-If you're a landlord, we understand the rental unit workflow.
-We schedule around tenant move-outs and move-ins.
-If you're a homeowner refreshing your kitchen before a sale or for yourself, we walk you through tile options and explain why one choice makes more sense than another for your specific situation.
+For landlords, we understand the workflow around tenant move-outs.
+For homeowners refreshing a kitchen before a sale or for themselves, we walk through tile options and explain which choice works best for your space.

 Frequently Asked Questions